Scalable Gaussian Processes for Integrated and Overlapping Measurements Via Augmented State Space Models: Integrated Observations

 Let $y_n$ be the exposure-averaged measurement at observation $n \in [1,N]$,

 where $t^s_n$ and $t^e_n$ are the start and end times of the exposure, which has length $\delta_n = t^e_n - t^s_n$.
-Because integration is a linear operator, it preserves the linear, Gaussian nature of the state space system \citep{Sarkka2013}.
+Because integration is a linear operator, the measurement model remains linear and so is still described by a SSM \citep{Sarkka2013}.
 Moreover, our state is already the joint state of the instantaneous latent state and its first $d-1$ time derivatives.
-We can thus introduce the integral state $z$ such that
+We can thus simply introduce the integral state $z$ such that

-We can then augment the SSM to be of the joint state $\bm{X} = [\bm{x};z]$, where $\bm{x}$ is as before.
+We can then augment the SSM to be of the joint state $\xaug = [\bm{x};z]$, where $\bm{x}$ is as before.
 The augmented SDE becomes

 with the augmented matrices